Metropolitan Accessibility …

 We offer a variety of business location choices – from small town to urban core.
 The US 50/301 corridor provides access to major international marine terminals and airports, as well as government facilities, federal laboratories and technology centers.
 Queen Anne’s County is the only rural county on Maryland’s Eastern Shore that is part of the Baltimore-Towson MSA.

 Queen Anne’s County’s private sector industries generate $1.2 billion in economic output, with a 2.2% job growth rate increase in the year 2016.
-Home to over 1,400 business establishments and several North American and corporate headquarters, Queen Anne’s County has been aggressive in retaining businesses with the support of private sector developers establishing business parks in beautiful settings.
+Home to over 1,400 business establishments and several North American and corporate headquarters, we have been aggressive in retaining businesses with the support of private sector developers establishing business parks in beautiful settings.

 - Chesapeake Bay Business Park, located in Stevensville, is a well-planned 80 acre complex offering office, flex and warehouse space.
 KRM Development Corporation is the principal property manager.